rwijtvliet/portfolyo/docs/core/pfline.rst

    # --- hide: start ---
    print(repr(pf.MultiPfLine(dict_of_children))) #TODO: change to pf.PfLine

-Note that the sum values are shown.
+Note that the aggregate values are shown.

 Nesting is not limited to one level, and, instead of having each value be a ``PfLine`` objects, it is actually sufficient that each value can be used to initialise a ``PfLine`` object.